-- to clients in a facilitative manner and help them identify options for change utilizing their own positive assets and potential as human beings. - b.
+- a.
+In this section, students must provide thorough evidence of learning to integrate theory, research, and skills into evidence-based practice for their specialty through varied methods and skills.
+Students should demonstrate their abilities to assess, sets goals, and design treatment plans to deliver appropriate counselor interventions and to facilitate growth or change in clients and to provide feedback to clients in a facilitative manner and help them identify options for change utilizing their own positive assets and potential as human beings. - b.
 Evidence may include transcripts from counseling sessions in skills class, theoretical orientation paper, mock session video feedback (do not include actual client or mock counseling videos in your portfolio), treatment planning papers/projects, papers/presentations on intervention strategies for client populations, certificates demonstrating additional training (e.g., Prepare/Enrich, Gottman, TF-CBT, EMDR), assessment and research projects, practicum/internship evaluations, case conceptualization presentations, a client example of one or more sessions in which the student integrated counseling theory and intervention appropriately (being sure to clearly connect the intervention to the tenets of the identified theory or theories), etc.